 The Real Cause: Thermal Shock

-- Improper Installation: Professional installation is critical.
-If cabinets are not completely level or lack proper structural support, pressure points form beneath the slab.
-Over time, this weight stress can cause a crack.
+- Improper Installation: If cabinets are unlevel or lack structural support, pressure points form beneath the slab, eventually causing weight-stress cracks.

 Installation Matters More Than Climate